SyncfusionExamples/How-to-load-online-image-in-.NET-MAUI-AvatarView/README.md

-This article explains how to load the online images in [.NET MAUI AvatarView](https://www.syncfusion.com/maui-controls/maui-avatarview).
-To display an online image in the AvatarView, it is recommended to set the [ContentType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfAvatarView.html?tabs=tabid-1#Syncfusion_Maui_Core_SfAvatarView_ContentType) property to [Custom](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.ContentType.html#Syncfusion_Maui_Core_ContentType_Custom).
+This article explains how to load online images in the [.NET MAUI AvatarView](https://www.syncfusion.com/maui-controls/maui-avatarview).
+To display an online image in the AvatarView, it is recommended to utilize the `UriImageSource` from the [ImageSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfAvatarView.html#Syncfusion_Maui_Core_SfAvatarView_ImageSource) and set the [ContentType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfAvatarView.html?tabs=tabid-1#Syncfusion_Maui_Core_SfAvatarView_ContentType) property to [Custom](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.ContentType.html#Syncfusion_Maui_Core_ContentType_Custom).
 This allows for the use of custom images, including those sourced from the web.

 ```xml
 <VerticalStackLayout